Preclinical CRO offering Xenograft Studies

 Xenograft models are used in studies related to tumor development, signaling, inhibitors, novel therapeutics and drug interactions.
 These studies provided valuable knowledge to scientists and allowed the identification of some elements of carcinogenesis mechanism and the development of various drugs which can interfere with this process.

 Cancer drugs were tested on mouse tumors starting in the 1950s, and in several decades it became evident that the studies were limited by the different response of human tumors and mouse tumors to similar treatments.
-By the mid-1980s, the xenotransplant of human tumor cells in immunodeficient mice was possible.
+By the mid-1980s, the xenotransplantation of human tumor cells in immunodeficient mice became possible.

 The most widely used are the xenografts derived from the patient explant for predicting the response to a certain treatment, or the resistance to a certain drug.
 The xenograft cells are similar to the original tumor cells, and the tests proved a high reliability for some types of cancer.
 In such a research protocol, the subject of the study is a particular tumor similar to the tumor of a particular patient, and the developed treatment will be personalized.